TissueImageAnalytics/tiatoolbox/docs/pretrained.rst

 CoNIC Dataset
 --------------

-We provide the following models trained using the `CoNIC dataset <https://conic-challenge.grand-challenge.org/>`_, which uses the following input output configuration:
+We provide the following models trained using the `CoNIC dataset <https://conic-challenge.grand-challenge.org/>`_.
+All model weights trained on CoNIC are held under the `Creative Commons Attribution-NonCommercial-ShareAlike Version 4 (CC BY-NC-SA 4.0) License <https://creativecommons.org/licenses/by-nc-sa/4.0/>`_.
+The input output configuration is as follows:

 .. collapse:: Input Output Configuration Details